-He has built a food preparation building and old-fashioned smokehouse and more.
-There are Gardner iron cooking pots that are still used to cook hash and stew that have cooked hash in Bethesda since the days of John F. Kennedy.
+He has built a food preparation building, an old-fashioned smokehouse, and more.
+There are Gardner iron cooking pots that they still use to cook hash and stew that have cooked hash in Bethesda since the days of John F. Kennedy.

 Drop by Gardner’s BBQ to get a taste of the “Old Man’s” great recipes.

 We saw the sign a few weeks ago and then it was gone.
 We saw it again today and looked into it.